13 Best Humidifiers of 2024 to Keep You Healthy All Winter

-But if you’re looking to add moisture to more than just a single room or you have an open floor plan, check out this Essick model.
+If you’re looking to add moisture to more than just a single room or you have an open floor plan, check out this Essick model.
 It has a 3.6-gallon capacity and is designed to cover up to 3,600 square feet.
-Plus, it has a digital humidistat to customize humidity levels and shuts off when that desired humidity level is reached (or when the unit is empty).
+Plus, it has a digital humidistat to customize humidity levels, and shuts off when that desired humidity level is reached (or when the unit is empty).
 Weighing in at 14 pounds, it’s a rather large unit, but it is equipped with wheels for easy maneuvering around the home.

-Best budget humidifier: Vicks Filter-Free Ultrasonic Cool Mist Humidifier
+Best budget humidifier: Walgreens Humidifier

 - Mayo Clinic: “Humidifiers: Air moisture eases skin, breathing symptoms”